PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 “I certainly would call out those idiots for being idiots because essentially all they’re doing is guaranteeing a Labour government and that’s the last thing I want,” he told reporters.

-Asked about reports that backbencher Jake Berry had challenged the PM over briefings against him on the weekend, Mr Gullis said: “Jake made it very clear that he’s behind the Prime Minister, that he’s absolutely committed to supporting the Prime Minister.
+Asked about the exchange between Mr Berry and the PM, the MP for Stoke-on-Trent North said: “Jake made it very clear that he’s behind the Prime Minister, that he’s absolutely committed to supporting the Prime Minister.

 “He’s not put a letter in, he thinks a leadership change would be nuts.”

+On what the PM’s general message had been, he said: “Here’s a long list of things that we’ve delivered.
+Here’s a long list of successes that we’ve had.
+And the tiny minority that’s seeking to continually undermine and brief against him – you’re not just briefing against him and hurting him, you’re hurting everyone in the parliamentary party, and therefore it’s time to grow and actually let’s pull together.”

-Another Tory MP echoed Mr Gullis’ words, saying: “It was the best we’ve seen him for a while.”
+One Tory MP echoed Mr Gullis’s show of support for the PM, saying “it was the best we’ve seen him for a while” while another said the “roof nearly went off” as those at the meeting cheered and banged tables.

-The Prime Minister’s press secretary had said the meeting would focus on the need to pull together “to make sure Labour don’t do … to Britain, what they have done to Birmingham”.
+The Prime Minister’s press secretary had said the session would focus on the need to pull together “to make sure Labour don’t do… to Britain, what they have done to Birmingham”.

 The Conservative Party leader has looked to make hay with the situation facing England’s second city, saying at Prime Minister’s Questions that “taxes are going up by 21%” and that “services are being cut” as the local authority looks to balance its books.